osism/ansible-collection-services/roles/keycloak/README.rst

 .. zuul:rolevar:: operator_group
    :default: operator_user

-Group from the user which will own the configuration directory and handles with Docker.
+Group from the user which will own the configuration directory.

-**Docker Variables**

-.. zuul:rolevar:: docker_network_mtu
-   :default: 1500

-Because of Docker dose not check the default MTU from the system it is nessecary to set the MTU for Docker.

-.. zuul:rolevar:: docker_registry_keycloak
-   :default: quay.io

-Path to the registry that stores the Docker container images for Keycloak.

-.. zuul:rolevar:: docker_registry_postgres
-   :default: index.docker.io

-The registry for the Postgres Docker container.

 **Keycloak Variables**

+.. zuul:rolevar:: image_registry_keycloak
+   :default: registry.scs.community

+Path to the registry that stores the container images for Keycloak.

+.. zuul:rolevar:: keycloak_image
+   :default: {{ image_registry_keycloak }}/scs-container-images/scs-keycloak

+The container image to use.

+.. zuul:rolevar:: keycloak_image_tag
+   :default: 23.0.6

+Version from Keycloak in form of a tag which should be used.

 .. zuul:rolevar:: keycloak_configuration_directory
-   :default: /opt/keycloak/configuration
+   :default: /tmp/keycloak/configuration

-In this directory the configuration files for Keycloak will be stored.
+Work directory inside the osism-ansible container.

-.. zuul:rolevar:: keycloak_secrets_directory
+.. zuul:rolevar:: custom_tls_certificates_directory
-   :default: /opt/keycloak/secrets
+   :default: /opt/configuration/environments/custom/files/keycloak

-This directory will store the secrets file.
+This directory will be used to pass the TLS certiciates used for external access.

-.. zuul:rolevar:: keycloak_docker_compose_directory
-   :default: /opt/keycloak

-Path to the directory where the docker-compose-files from Keycloak will be stored.

-.. zuul:rolevar:: keycloak_network
-   :default: 172.31.100.144/28

-The subnet for Keycloak in the docker-compose file.
+The custom certificates need to be readable from within the osism-ansible container.

-.. zuul:rolevar:: keycloak_container_name
+.. zuul:rolevar:: custom_tls_key
-   :default: keycloak
+   :default: "{{ custom_tls_certificates_directory }}/private_key.pem"

-Name of the container in which Keycloak will run.
+The private TLS key, should be vault protected.
+See osism/testbed/contrib/ownca/README.md

-.. zuul:rolevar:: keycloak_service_name
+.. zuul:rolevar:: custom_tls_certchain
-   :default: docker-compose@keycloak
+   :default: "{{ custom_tls_certificates_directory }}/cert.crt"

-Name from the Keycloak service to deal with it.
+The public TLS certificate chain.
+See osism/testbed/contrib/ownca/README.md

 .. zuul:rolevar:: keycloak_host
    :default: 127.0.0.1